 The Experience of Enumeration Expands

 Mathematics was Chong Hip-kuen’s favourite subject in high school.
-So he naturally looked for a programme that would take his exploration in the science of numbers to new heights when he applied for university three years ago.
+So he naturally looked for a programme that would take his exploration in the science of numbers to new heights when he applied for university.
 The Enrichment Mathematics programme at CUHK caught his eye as mathematics has long been a signature discipline at CUHK.
 On top of being the top mathematics programme in Hong Kong, CUHK’s ranks consistently highly in the major university rankings:

 - 31st among 200, 2nd in Asia, top in Hong Kong (US News 2019)